grencez/grencez.dev/2018/ssl-dehydrated-20180812.md

 ### Install Certificate (CPanel) {#cpanel}

+I haven't used CPanel for a while, but my process used to be:
-I (used to) have to go to `http://$domain/cpanel`, login, click SSL/TLS, click Install and Manage SSL, select my domain, and then copy/paste the `cert.pem` and `privkey.pem` files into the Certificate and Private Key fields.
+Navigate to `http://$domain/cpanel`, login, click SSL/TLS, click Install and Manage SSL, select the domain, and then copy/paste the `cert.pem` and `privkey.pem` files into the Certificate and Private Key fields.
 The file contents can quickly be copied using the first two `xsel` commands.

 ```shell